All Episodes

 Here's how their story begins.

-Younger Americans die earlier and live in poorer health than their counterparts in other developed countries, with fire far higher rates of death from guns, car accidents, drug addiction, according to a new analysis of health and longevity in the U.S. 378-page study by a panel of experts convened by the Institute of Medicine and the National Research Council is the first to systematically compare death rates and health measures for
+Younger Americans die earlier and live in poorer health than their counterparts in other developed countries, with far higher rates of death from guns, car accidents, drug addiction, according to a new analysis of health and longevity in the U.S.

 It went further than other studies in documenting the full range of causes of death from diseases to accidents to violence.

-The panel called the pattern of higher rates of disease and shorter lives, the U.S. Health Disadvantage.
+The panel called the pattern of higher rates of disease and shorter lives the U.S. health disadvantage.

 They said it was responsible for dragging our country to the bottom in terms of life expectancy over the past 30 years.